vqpy/vqpy/README.md

 </details>

 ## Overview
-Below is an architecture graph which describes the VQPy framework.
+Below is an architecture graph that describes the VQPy framework.
 <p align="center">
   <img src="docs/resources/Architecture.png" width="800" title="architecture">
 </p>

 VQPy's frontend is an object-oriented language that allows users to express their video queries in a natural way.
-VQPy extend Python's object-oriented programming with a set of video query specific constructs, including `VObj`, `Relation` and `Query`.
+VQPy extends Python's object-oriented programming with a set of video query-specific constructs, including `VObj`, `Relation`, and `Query`.

-VQPy's backend framework is an extensible optimization framework, that allows users to easily register their own models and functions, and automatically selects the best plan to execute the query, within user specified budget (e.g. accuracy, inference time, .etc).
+VQPy's backend framework is an extensible optimization framework, that allows users to easily register their own models and functions, and automatically selects the best plan to execute the query, within user user-specified budget (e.g. accuracy, inference time, etc.).

 VQPy also provides a library containing rich models and property functions that help save users' efforts to build queries.